elSilveira/image-login-crafted-view/.github/instructions/Developer.instructions.md

 - Follow the best practices and coding standards.
 - Keep your code clean and organized.
 - User swagger.json as backend API documentation
+- Think step-by-step and break down the tasks into smaller parts.
+- Use the provided code snippets as a reference for your implementation.